-Under the terms and conditions of the purchase agreements associated with certain acquisitions, the Company may be obligated to make additional payments based on the achievement by the acquired operations of certain sales and profitability milestones.
-Some of the purchase agreements the Company has entered into do not put a cap on the total payments that may be earned, or a deadline for such payments.
+Under the terms and conditions of the purchase agreements associated with certain acquisitions, the Company may be obligated to make additional payments based on the achievement by the acquired operations of certain sales or profitability milestones.
+Some of the purchase agreements the Company has entered into do not cap the total payments that may be earned or have a finite period for such payments.
 For acquisitions that occurred prior to fiscal year 2010, which were accounted for under Statement of Financial Accounting Standards 141, "Business Combinations," the Company accounts for such contingent payments as an addition to the purchase price of the acquired company.
-For acquisitions accounted for under Accounting Standards Codification 805, "Purchase Price Allocations," ("ASC 805"), the estimated fair value of these obligations is recorded as a liability in the consolidated balance sheet with subsequent revisions reflected in the consolidated statements of operations.
-As of June 30, 2010 and December 31, 2010, pursuant to ASC 805, \$5.1 million and \$9.3 million of contingent payment obligations, respectively, are included in other long-term liabilities in the accompanying condensed consolidated balance sheet.
+For acquisitions accounted for under Accounting Standards Codification 805, "Purchase Price Allocations," ("ASC 805"), the estimated fair value of these obligations is recorded as a liability in the condensed consolidated balance sheet with subsequent revisions reflected in the condensed consolidated statements of operations.
+As of June 30, 2010 and March 31, 2011, pursuant to ASC 805, \$5.1 million and \$9.2 million of contingent payment obligations, respectively, are included in other long-term liabilities in the accompanying condensed consolidated balance sheet.
+During the three months ended March 31, 2010 and 2011, the fair values of these contingent obligations were revised and resulted in reductions of \$0.7 million and \$1.2 million, respectively.
+Such reductions were recorded as other income in the condensed consolidated statements of operations.